The Oakland Eat Real Festival in Jack London Square has vanished?

 Is the food organic?
 No, just no. See the quote above where they make a claim that trucks are encouraged to use 1 or 2 organic items.
 A single truck can have 15 menu items and one of 15 can contain minimal organic ingredients and be valid.
 This is a marketing ploy and self back patting technique.
 Of course, each food truck is unique and operates under their own rules, so ask them.
 But in no way is all food organic.

 How long has this been going on?
-The festival is in its 11th year and started in 2009.
-They boast having over 600,000 attendees and making over $3 million in sales since the start.
+The festival started in 2009.
+They boast of having over 600,000 attendees and making over $3 million in sales since the start.
 These numbers were given in 2015 or so.
 They have surely increased as much as the rent in Oakland has.

 Really though, despite all of my honesty and truths, you’re going to be impressed with the food if you like food trucks.
 Eat Real provides nothing but a permit and organization for profit.
 These trucks are all available any time in various places in the Bay Area.
 My all-time favorite would be Senor Sisig.
 I was even on Diners Dives Dine or whatever the show is when they were on(Yes, Guy Fieri is a dick in real life and he tows around his car like it makes him cool).
 The owner got to hand select 8 or so extras for the recording and I was one because I was a super regular when I worked in Frisco.

-Be sure to make it out to try the Bay Area’s best street food from all over as well as local handcrafted beer, music, games and more!
+Be sure to make it out to try the Bay Area’s best street food from all over as well as local handcrafted beer, music, games, and more!
 This year over 50 street food vendors and artisans are expected to participate.
-If you are a vendor looking to sign up, or that already has, please let us know how much they are charging you.
-They do not disclose this on thier signup form.